adiidiwakarr/CODETECH-TASK4/README.md

 ## OVERVIEW OF THE PROJECT
 ### PROJECT: COMPUTER VISION TASK

-### OBJECTIVES : Computer Vision is a subfield of AI that enables machines to interpret
-and understand visual information from the real world.
-This task involves working on a computer vision problem, such as image classification or object detection.
+### OBJECTIVES : Computer Vision is a subfield of AI that enables machines to interpretand understand visual information from the real world.
+This task involvesworking on a computer vision problem, such as image classification orobject detection.